Tattoo Cover‑Up Specialist

-Tattoo Cover‑Up Specialist in London London Blue Lady Tattoo
+London London Blue Lady Tattoo

 Our studio has over 20 years of experience working with tattoo designs, and our two resident artists have more than 40 years of combined tattooing experience.
 If you’re regretting an old tattoo or want to transform it into something new, you’re in the right place.

-If you want advice on covering an old tattoo, send us a clear photo and we’ll tell you what’s possible.
+If you want honest advice about covering an old tattoo, send us a clear photo and we’ll tell you what’s possible.
+We specialise in difficult, dark and old tattoos, so we can explain exactly what will work and what won’t.

-What Makes a Successful Cover‑Up:
+What Makes a Successful Cover‑Up

 • Choosing designs that disguise shapes, not just darken them